anugs/mermaid/docs/README.md

 > Documentation-Rot is a Catch-22 that Mermaid helps to solve.

 Diagramming and Documentation costs precious developer time and gets outdated quickly.
-But not having diagrams or docs ruins productivity and hurts organizational learning.
+But not having diagrams or documentation ruins productivity and hurts organizational learning.

-Mermaid addresses this Catch-22 by cutting the time, effort and tooling that is required to create modifiable diagrams and charts, for smarter and more reusable content.
+Mermaid addresses this Catch-22 situation by reducing the time, effort and tools required to create modifiable diagrams and charts, for smarter and more reusable content.
-Mermaid, as a text-based diagramming tool allows for quick and easy updates, it can also be made part of production scripts (and other pieces of code), to make documentation much easier.
+Mermaid, as a text-based diagramming tool allows for quick and easy updates thus making documentation much easier.
+It can also be included in production scripts (and other pieces of code).

 > Mermaid is a Diagramming tool for everyone.